OpenGPTX/docs/metadata/README.md

 ## TODOs

-1. technical decision how to store metadata (pyton+json)
+1. Technical decision how to store metadata (python + YAML)
-2. decision where to store metadata (subfolder or so)
+2. Decision where to store metadata (folders tructure)
-3. content of metadata
+3. Content of metadata
+4. Row-based metadata
+5. Metdata from experiments and models

 ## In short

 - We want to use YAML for metadata
 - We want to read and write metadata mainly with Python
-- We want to store metadata next to the data (`metadata.json` next to the `data/` folder)
+- We want to store metadata next to the data (`metadata.yaml` next to the `data/` folder)

+## General metadata content TODO

+Overlap is possible!

+- general metadata to understand what's in the dataset
+- intermediate corpus-level metadata from calculationa (to avoid long repeating pipeline steps)
+- quality metrics
+- versioning / tracibility - when, who and what was done on the dataset

+## Specific metadata content TODO

+word_count
+word_token_count
+tokenizer
+language
+source
+amount_of_source
+quality_metrics
+      deduplicated: true|false

 ## Example structure